dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 ## Subwords

-`GluonNLP` provides the concept of a Subword function which maps words to a list of indices representing their subword.
+`GluonNLP` provides the concept of a subword function which maps words to a list of indices representing their subword.
-Possible Subword functions
+Possible subword functions
 include mapping a word to the sequence of it's characters/bytes or hashes of all its ngrams.